CDK6182CHR/moldyn_parallel_test/README.md

 ## BASIC USER'S GUIED

-- The main purpose of this library is to ...
+- The main purpose of this program is to simulate a simple system of interacting particles encolsed in an adiabatic box of elastic walls.

+- The inputs are:
+    1. Number of particles (works better with powers of 3).
+    2. The lateral size of the system in Bohr Radius unit.
+    3. The initial temperature in K.

 ## DEVELOPER'S INFORMATION: